learningproof/websitev2/_posts/2025-03-19-a-decent-identity-part-2-praxis.md

 ### The Rubric

 1. **Portability at multiple layers**, not just users credibly exiting apps or swapping out infrastructural dependencies within one otherwise-invariant platform:
-    A. *Apps and services* can also join or leave zero or more *platforms* (i.e., "userbases", moderation perimeters, literal or figurative jurisdictions) at any time and still use interoperable identifiers for their users
+    * A. *Apps and services* can also join or leave zero or more *platforms* (i.e., "userbases", moderation perimeters, literal or figurative jurisdictions) at any time and still use interoperable identifiers for their users
-    B. Apps can add or subtract *integrations and infrastructure* over time, without trapping users or impeding their own exitability.
+    * B. Apps can add or subtract *integrations and infrastructure* over time, without trapping users or impeding their own exitability.
-    C. Platforms can federate or defederate from one another at any time, fork or schism themselves, and enter or exit multiple protocols at any time
+    * C. Platforms can federate or defederate from one another at any time, fork or schism themselves, and enter or exit multiple protocols at any time
+    * Jump to [Atproto](#portability-atprotocol) or [Activitypub](#portability-activitypub) diagnosis
 2. **Transparent platform governance** (at least of the identity layer)
-    A. This includes *spam-protection* and *moderation*, but these two mechanisms have to be distinct (if not firewalled) to be credible
+    * A. This includes *spam-protection* and *moderation*, but these two mechanisms have to be distinct (if not firewalled) to be credible
-    B. *Platforms and sub-platform networks* need distinct governance, even if the stakes are lower.
+    * B. *Platforms and sub-platform networks* need distinct governance, even if the stakes are lower.
+    * Jump to [Atproto](#protocol-governance-atprotocol) or [Activitypub](#protocol-governance-activitypub) diagnosis
 3. **Transparent protocol governance**, ideally in public
-    A. SDOs are good but not the silver bullet people expect, in my extensive first-hand professional experience.
+    * A. SDOs are good but not the silver bullet people expect, in my extensive first-hand professional experience.
 Community venues can make up for less transparency with more accessibility and participation and less expensive divisions of labor.
+    * Jump to [Atproto](#protocol-governance-atprotocol) or [Activitypub](#protocol-governance-activitypub) diagnosis
 4. **Open-source and openly-governed APIs** break the architecture into layers that can be run by anyone, and ideally support competition at each layer.
-    A. Competition keeps margins low; ideally, no part of the architecture can get so expensive to run that it becomes a chokepoint/tollroad to the rest of the system
+    * A. Competition keeps margins low; ideally, no part of the architecture can get so expensive to run that it becomes a chokepoint/tollroad to the rest of the system
-    B. DIDs and PDSs in particular need to stay in the "commodity pricing" zone, which is one of the hardest things to ensure over time (see Bitcoin-based, or any mainnet-based DID methods priced out by their own upstream blockspace economics).
+    * B. DIDs and PDSs in particular need to stay in the "commodity pricing" zone, which is one of the hardest things to ensure over time (see Bitcoin-based, or any mainnet-based DID methods priced out by their own upstream blockspace economics).
+    * Jump to [Atproto](#scaling-mechanics-atprotocol) or [Activitypub](#scaling-mechanics-activitypub) diagnosis

 ## Diagnosis: ATProtocol